If you’re a freelancer or a small business owner trying to get new clients via email, this guide is for you.

 When you understand what they need and what they have done in the past, you’ll have a better chance of creating a better proposal that gets you hired.ADD_THIS_TEXT

 You probably have a wide range of skills, but only a few of them would apply to this particular project.
 But you don’t let them go to waste.

 Weave these skills into the proposal to share what experience you have and how it would be relevant for the job.

 You can use project management tools to keep your clients organized so that you have clear notes to reference as you write your proposal.

 Potential clients want to know that you can solve their problems.
 So make sure your skillset is clear.

 4. Move fast

 Whether you’ve had an in-person meeting with a potential client or just saw a request for proposals online, moving fast can help you get the gig.
-In fact, you’re 25 percent likelier to be hired if you send the proposal within 24 hours.
-Moving fast makes you look like someone who will get work done quickly and will make people more likely to hire you.
-Plus, if you did have the opportunity to talk about the project in person or over the phone, you’ll still be top-of-mind for the potential client if you send your business or freelance proposals quickly
+You’re 25% likelier to be hired if you send the proposal within 24 hours.

 5. Keep it short

 Your prospects have a thousand other things on their minds.
 They don’t have time to read huge chunks of words about your extracurriculars from college.